Glen Massey: Utilities

 A private telephone line was being planned in 1914, though a public phone was provided that year and arrangements were being made for a line in 1902.
 The 1905 estimates had provided for a line from Ngāruawāhia to Waingaro, on which a loss was reported in 1907.

 Electricity supply was investigated in 1925 and, in 1930, it was said a line to Wilton Collieries and the village, "would be undertaken as early as possible".
 Electric street lights came in 1936.

 Demographics

-At its peak Glen Massey was home to about 400, but declined after the colliery closures.
+At its peak Glen Massey village was home to about 400, but declined after the colliery closures.
 It is now growing slightly and becoming more prosperous, presumably as, like other parts of the Waikato Western Hills area (up from 1026 in 2006 to 1242 in 2013), it has more commuters to Hamilton.
-In 2013 19.6% of the Western Hills population was Māori.